mkroselu/Mapping_Aboveground_Biomass_with_Google_Earth_Engine/README.md

 # Google-Earth-Engine

-**Description**: This project is to automatically download LANDFIRE data in the United States.
+**Description**: This project automatically downloads LANDFIRE data in the United States.

 ## LandTrendr